mockk/mockk/README.md

 There is two installation steps.

-1. You need to add dependency on library itself.
+First you need to add dependency on library itself.
 <table>
 <tr>
     <th>Gradle</th><th>Maven</th>